kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/markdown_template_for_posts.md

 {% include warning.html content="Don't make edits both online using Github's browser-based interface AND offline on your local machine using your local tools.
 When you try to push from your local, you'll likely get a merge conflict error.
 Instead, make sure you do a pull and update on your local after making any edits online." %}

+{% include important.html content="This is my important info." %}

 {% include links.html %}